sandeepdeshmukh/apex-training/instructions.md

 1. Setup SSH key
 1. Login to remote cluster and create a personal folder
 1. rsync using ssh your code within that folder
-..* rsync -v -e --exclude  target ssh /home/dtadmin/workspace/apex-training/myapexapp training@X.X.X.X:/home/training/code/your-name
+  * rsync -v -e --exclude  target ssh /home/dtadmin/workspace/apex-training/myapexapp training@X.X.X.X:/home/training/code/your-name
+  * Exclude target folder
 1. Compile and run the application on remote cluster
 1. Access dtConsole and verify that the app is running successfully